Table of Contents

 The stuffing of weighted blankets is evenly spread out, with the purpose of imposing firm yet gentle pressure across the body.

 Weighted blankets have been developed to reduce stress.
 They work on the principles of Deep Touch Pressure for creating a sense of calm.
 The extra weight induces relaxation in the body and facilitates sleep.
+Use the Corala Weighted Blanket Calculator to calculate the ideal weight of a weighted blanket.

 Weighted Blankets for ADHD patients are advised for their calming effects.
 In addition to ADHD patients, Occupational Therapists prescribe calming blankets for other afflicted groups too.
 Benefits of using a weighted blanket are many: Children with Autism and patients suffering from anxiety, stress and restless leg syndrome can enjoy the related sleeping benefits as well.
 Other weighted blanket alternatives could be helpful too.